Home Design Makeover

 Gardens

-Some of the gardens I created concepts for:
+Some of the gardens I created concepts for with the rough and final:

 Garden was Storm8’s first attempt at a game with an episodic narrative.
 When we created the cast of characters we went with a stylized look so that we could have a range of expressions for the dialogue scenes.